ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/contracts.rst

     In table :cpp:var:`vote`,
     the primary key ``id`` is generated automatically.
-Secondary keys are created for fields ``proposal_name`` and ``voter`` to support seaching by proposal or voter.
+Secondary keys are created for fields ``proposal_name`` and ``voter`` to support searching by proposal or voter.
-    The field ``vote_json`` is designed to provide extra information for a vote, but has not been used widely in currect referendum practice.
+    The field ``vote_json`` is designed to provide extra information for a vote, such as a comment explaining the thought behind the vote.

     The voter can execute the :cpp:func:`vote` action again to change his/her vote, or call the :cpp:func:`unvote` action to delete his/her vote in table :cpp:var:`vote`.
-    Remove the current active vote effectively reclaiming the stored RAM of the vote.
+    Removing the current active vote reclaims the stored RAM of the vote.
     Of course, the vote will not count anymore.

     The :cpp:func:`vote` and :cpp:func:`unvote` actions will first check